Faculty Research Awards Competition

-Eligibility: Only members of the Main Campus ordinary faculty may be nominated for either award.
+Eligibility: only Main Campus tenure-line faculty may be nominated for either award.

 Nomination process: Ordinary members of the Main Campus faculty should submit their nominations for either award to the Graduate School of Arts and Sciences via our proposal routing system available at the following: https://www9.georgetown.edu/grad/gsas_www/gu_awards/

 In addition to the on-line application, nominating officials/departments also should provide a letter of nomination, a current version of the candidate's vita, and scholarly materials sufficient to allow evaluation of her/his merits.
-All of the internally produced material can be uploaded directly to the system as separate documents; hard copy materials such as books or journals can be submitted directly to Maria Snyder (Car Barn 426).
-Supporting materials from other individuals or institutions also may be submitted on-line (by naming the individual as an "evaluator") or in hard copy to Maria Snyder.
+Occasionally more than one member in a department or unit is eligible and can be nominated.
+All of the internally produced material can be uploaded directly to the system as separate documents; hard copy materials such as books or journals can be submitted directly to Maria Snyder.
+Supporting materials from other individuals or institutions also may be submitted on-line (by naming the individual as an "evaluator") or via e-mail / in hard copy to Maria.

 Review process: Recipients of both awards will be selected by the Research Steering Committee.
 The Committee has the option of declining to make either or both of the awards in a given year if, in its judgment, no nomination is sufficiently compelling.

-Distinguished Achievement in Research Award: John R. McNeill, University Professor of History
+Distinguished Achievement in Research Award: Carol Benedict, Professor of History